tungstencarbide/stream_tools/README.md

 Tools:

-- countdown: displays a themeable countdown to an arbitrary date an time
+- countdown: displays a themeable countdown to an arbitrary date and time